 About Forbes ranking of Best-In-State Wealth Advisors

-Source: Financial Times Top 400 Financial Advisors, April 2019.
-The Financial Times 400 Top Financial Advisors is an independent listing produced annually by the Financial Times (April 2019).
+Source: Financial Times Top 400 Financial Advisors April 2020.
+The Financial Times 400 Top Financial Advisors is an independent listing produced annually by Ignites Research, a division of Money-Media, Inc., on behalf of the Financial Times (April 2020).
 The FT 400 is based on data gathered from advisors, broker-dealer home offices, regulatory disclosures, and the FT’s research.
 The listing reflects each advisor’s status in six primary areas: assets under management (AUM), asset growth, compliance record, experience, credentials and online accessibility.
 This award does not evaluate the quality of services provided to clients and is not indicative of this advisor’s future performance.
 Neither the brokerages nor the advisors pay a fee to the Financial Times in exchange for inclusion in the FT 400.
 Neither Raymond James nor any of its Financial Advisors pay a fee in exchange for this award/rating.
 The FT is not affiliated with Raymond James.